elduvelle/SpikeinterfaceMS4_GenzelLab/README.md

 # Spikeinterface
 ## Installation of Spikeinterface

-Create a new environment, Python need to be >=3.7
+Create a new environment, Python needs to be >=3.7

 ```
 conda create --name environmnent